gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 resolution available.
-We selected 8 of the 19 standard _bioClim_ variables representing annual trends, ranges, and extremes of temperature and precipitation (annual mean, ranges, extremas, seasonality): bio1, bio2, bio5, bio5, bio6, bio12, bio13, bio14, bio15.
+We selected 8 of the 19 standard _bioClim_ variables representing annual trends, ranges, and extremes of temperature and precipitation (annual mean, ranges, extremas, seasonality): bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15.
 The Copernicus data is a set of variables representing 10 land cover classes and measured as a percentage of land cover fraction.
 The data is only available at a finer resolution of 100m.
 We coarsened it to the same 10 arc-minutes resolution as the WorldClim data by averaging the land cover fraction values.
 We first selected the 10 land cover variables, but later removed two of them (moss and snow) from our predictive models as their cover fraction was 0% on all sites with Warblers observations, hence they did not provide any predictive value to our SDM models.

 ## Species distribution models

+We predicted species distribution on continuous scales from our presence-absence data using Bayesian Additive Regression Trees (BARTs) [@Chipman2010BarBay], a classification and regression trees method recently suggested for species distribution modelling [@Carlson2020EmbSpe].
+We used the package `embarcadero` [@Carlson2020EmbSpe] in R [@RCoreTeam2020RLan] to perform the BART models.
+We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic, as suggested in @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness